How are fellows selected?

 Yes.
 We welcome applications from a wide variety of fellows and you are welcome to apply provided you completed your undergraduate degree after January 2011.

 Why do you require an undergraduate degree?

 Since the fellowship focuses on creating innovative health solutions, it is important that fellows have a certain level of maturity and depth.
 An undergraduate degree helps ensure fellows meet the criteria for aptitude and integrity.

-No. The fellowship is restricted to US citizens only.
+No. The fellowship is restricted to United States citizens.

 If not accepted, can fellows apply again?